-School of Visual Communication Portfolio Review
+Visual Communication Portfolio Review

-What Is a Portfolio Review?
+What is a Portfolio Review?

-Portfolio Review Dates
+Schedule a Portfolio Review

-Our faculty would like to see examples of your work, if available.
+Put simply, your portfolio is a collection of examples of your creative work.
 This is not a critique of your work, so there are no strict guidelines for what to include.
 It can be in any form you wish (even ceramics), as it's meant simply to give us an idea of your creative process and career goals to help us determine which of our majors best suits you.
-Many students come with links to their work, or hard copies and then take them home again.
-Past portfolios/examples of work have included these items:
+Your work does not need to be in the major field that you're applying for.
+We're just looking for something that showcases your creativity!

 - Work from school newspapers and yearbooks